 For almost every song, T-Series uploads a teaser of the song, then the song itself, then the lyrical video of that song, then maybe remixes of that song and so on.

-This increases the frequency of their video uploads and this is natural and certain that not 10 million people will watch a song teaser everyday despite getting that video in their YouTube Subscription box.
+This increases the frequency of their video uploads, and this is natural and certain that not 10 million people will watch a song teaser every day despite getting that video in their YouTube Subscription box.

-T-Series on the other hand uploads multiple videos of different kinds.
+PewDiePie makes jokes and makes people laugh, so a significant portion of his subscribers is going to watch his every video every day.
+This is because his videos have a genre consistency.T-Series, on the other hand, uploads multiple videos of different kinds.
 Some are good, some are garbage, some just does not suit a person’s taste, some are just sixty seconds music teaser etc. So most of the subscribers would just… Click To Tweet

 Therefore comparing PewDiePie’s and T-Series’ views per video ratio doesn’t hold much rational value.